The Motor Carrier Safety Selection Standard Act and You: What to know

-Sponsored - The following content is created on behalf of Scott Vicknair Injury Lawyer and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about Scott Vicknair Injury Lawyer, visit https://www.scottvicknair.com/.
+Sponsored - The following content is created on behalf of Scott Vicknair Injury Lawyers and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about Scott Vicknair Injury Lawyers, visit https://www.scottvicknair.com/.

 At Scott Vicknair Injury Lawyers, we advocate for injured and severely hurt people who have been in trucking collisions and wrecks.
 Recently, a bill began circulating in congress that could have wide-ranging effects on truck accident settlements throughout the country - H.R.
 915, also known as the Motor Carrier Safety Selection Standard Act.